Rossignol-h/P10_Softdesk_Rossignol_Hanane/README.md

  #### This project is a secure RESTFul API :

-- A user can signup login,
+- A user can signup and login,
 - A connected user can create a project,
 - A project can have contributors, issues with comments.
 - Stack used: Django, Django REST Framework.